SR International: Viola Davis, Michelle Pfeiffer & Gillian Anderson Speak On Their Inspirational Showtime Series, “The First Lady”

 Before Eleanor Roosevelt’s tenure in the White House’s East Wing, from 1933 to 1945, the role of first lady was largely ornamental.
 Decorating, entertaining, and keeping one’s opinion to oneself were the duties.
 Yet during the Great Depression and then the Second World War, Ms. Roosevelt reinvented what a FLOTUS could be—through her passionate activism, her extensive fieldwork, and her writings and radio broadcasts which reached millions.
-She also made unlikely and unprecedented moves in her personal life: “She was the first to move her lesbian lover into the White House in an adjoining bedroom,” says actor Gillian Anderson (net worth of $40 Million), who plays Roosevelt in the upcoming Showtime series “The First Lady,” which premieres on April 17.
+She also made unlikely and unprecedented moves in her personal life: “She was the first to move her lesbian lover into the White House in an adjoining bedroom,” says actor Gillian Anderson (net worth of $40 Million according to Celebrity Net Worth), who plays Roosevelt in the upcoming Showtime series “The First Lady,” which premieres on April 17.
 Viola Davis Net Worth.

 Here are some things the cast of ‘The First Lady’ revealed to WSJ.
 Magazine…